rating star rating star rating star rating star rating star 9.4 out of 10 kiyoh KIYOH

 And how to store them

-If you, like yours truly here are suffering from FOMO (for the non-hipsters among us: that's short for "Fear Of Missing Out" ;-) and subscribed to a plethora of newsletters from various seedbanks to never miss out on a solid bargain, a certain luxury problem could occur: What do you do with all these newly acquired treasures when you don't have an immediate use for them?
+If you subscribed to a plethora of newsletters from various seedbanks to never miss out on a solid bargain, a certain luxury problem could occur: What do you do with all these newly acquired treasures when you don't have an immediate use for them?

 How Long do marijuana seeds last after storing them?

 Make sure your bargain isn’t going to cost you and ensure the viability of your seeds when planting time arrives with proper seed storage.
-It doesn’t take much, especially if you are storing seeds short term (less than two years).
+Storing seeds is not difficult, you just have to take into account some factors that we explain below.
+In most cases, a cool, dark, and dry spot is all you need.

 How to Store Marijuana Seeds

-Marijuana seeds are living organisms which, when correctly stored, remain dormant.
-All seeds need to germinate is humidity and temperatures that are favorable.
+A marijuana seed is a living organism which, when correctly stored, remain dormant.
+All seeds need to germinate is humidity and favorable temperatures.

 Key factors for your storage conditions environment

-Moisture is an especially important factor if you are freezing or refrigerating your seeds.
+Moisture is an especially important factor if you are storing your seeds.
 If seeds are too wet, they can rot in the refrigerator or crystallize and suffer frost damage in the freezer.
-If you store seeds in the refrigerator or freezer, place the packets in an air-tight container and ensure you've properly dried the seeds, to begin with.
-As Cannabis expert Ryan Riley explains in Ryan Riley’s Growing Elite Marijuana
+If you store seeds in the refrigerator or freezer, place the packets in an airtight container and make sure the seeds are completely dried.

 Temperature

 Consistency is key when it comes to temperature.
-So, you should avoid storing seeds in a spot that isn't climate-controlled, like a garage or shed, where temperature can fluctuate wildly, especially during summer.
-6°C (43°F) or lower would be ideal in terms of temperature.
+So, you should avoid storing seeds in a spot that isn't climate-controlled, like a garage or shed, where temperatures can fluctuate wildly, especially during summer.
+The recommended temperature is at least 5 °C (41 °F) (or lower).
 Unwanted fungi and bacteria in and on the seed may otherwise build up rapidly in a moist environment.
 High moisture levels and high temperatures will kill cannabis seeds as quickly as an invasion of microorganisms and insects, so be careful.
-How long marijuana seeds last, mainly depends on each 5°C (41°F) temperature reduction in the storage environment.
-The recommended temperature is at least 5°C (41°F) (yes, this is slightly warmer than regular fridges).
-The cooler the temperature the more slowly seed vitality declines.
-This rule apparently continues to apply even at temperatures below freezing.
-At 5°C (41°F).
+The cooler the temperature, the more slowly seed vitality declines.

 Light